WebberZone/contextual-related-posts/readme.txt

 * Features:
     * Two new settings in the widget: *Order posts* and *Randomize order* that allows the global setting to be overridden

+* Enhancements:
+    * Show author, Show date, Show post excerpt and Post thumbnail settings will show a message that they cannnot be modified in case the Rounded thumbnails or No text styles are selected

 * Bug fixes:
 	* Selecting date order now orders the related posts by newest first